Kinjalrk2k/Authenticated-Dashboard/README.md

     - Serializations: `UserSchema.plugin(passportLocalMongoose);` adds the methods `.deserializeUser()` and `.serializeUser()` to the `UserSchema` which is then exported.
         - `passport.deserializeUser(User.deserializeUser());`: Reading the encoded data from the session, un-encoding it
         - `passport.serializeUser(User.serializeUser());`: Encoding Data and putting it back to the session

+- Middleware:
+    - Some code which runs before the final route callback
+    - Multiple middlewares can be stacked up
+    - They sit between the starting of the route and ending of the route (hence the name middleware)